 Under the supervision and with the participation of the Company's management, including its Principal Executive Officer and Principal Financial Officer, the Company conducted an evaluation of the effectiveness of its internal control over financial reporting based on the framework established by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) as set forth in Internal Control - Integrated Framework.
-Based on our evaluation under that framework, our management concluded that our internal control over financial reporting was not effective as of December 31, 2022, due to a material weakness.
+Based on our evaluation under that framework, our management concluded that our internal control over financial reporting is effective as of December 31, 2023.